nerdybug/makeup_bag/README.md

     $ shotgun

-6. Copy and paste the IP address shotgun provides into your browser and have fun playing around*!
+6. Copy and paste the IP address shotgun provides into your browser and have fun playing around!

-* to really use this app, you'd need to host the files on a server so you could view the site without using shotgun
+Note: to really use this app, you'd need to host the files on a server so you could view the site without using shotgun

 ## Contributing